wszczepa00/ToDoApp/README.md

 To Compile:

-You have to make class APIKeysLocal.cs in the folder named Calendar.
+You have to make class file APIKeysLocal.cs next to file ApiKeys.cs .
 The body of this class should look like this:

 ```
 using System;